tesla15/teslavm/README.md

 #### You cant use HAXM 7.8.0 for now.
 (It's not working properly)
 You should use QEMU 20221130, HAXM 7.7.1
+Currently only windows with new ACPI and ACHI/SATA support are supported. (gen2)

 ## Installation
 #### For development